farazhb/E-Nose-PCA-Cluster/README.md

 Clustering and presenting the reduced dimensional view of responses to an electronic nose exposed to various edible substances

+- 2016-12-14  Optimized parameters for all clustering methods, rearranged plots in figures, and cleaned up.
+All ready except report compos.
 - 2016-12-13  Added clustering methods {Affinity propagation, Mean-shift, and DBSCAN} and ptimized their parameters; plot funct improv
 - 2016-12-12  Made to plot functions and aesthetics of plots and organization and removed the redundant Milks2 database from analysis
 - 2016-12-5   Small correction to js cell togle hiding-showing input code